 The National Taxpayer Advocate’s report comes as the estimated 8.7 million Americans living outside of the US continue to struggle with the American system of taxing on the basis of citizenship rather than residency, the only major country in the world to do so.
 Although the system of taxation isn’t new, the US began enforcing it recently, and initially by requiring expats to file foreign bank account reports and then, to meet a package of new rules contained in a 2010 law known as the Foreign Account Tax Compliance Act (FATCA).

 Citizenship renunciations have been soaring in response to the tax crackdown, even though the cost of renunciations has also soared.

 One of the first things the NTA says the IRS ought to do, to improve its handling of expatriate Americans, is to “reopen the four international tax attaché offices [that it recently closed], and provide funding for TAS to establish one LTA [local taxpayer advocate] position at each” of them.

 The Taxpayer Advocate made five other recommendations:

-The IRS should create a task force that would analyse and provide a report, within one year, on the barriers to VOIP [voice-over internet protocol] usage, and the possibility of partnering with the US Department of State to employ VSD technology for taxpayers at US embassies and consulates
+The IRS should create a task force that would analyze and provide a report, within one year, on the barriers to VOIP [voice-over internet protocol] usage, and the possibility of partnering with the US Department of State to employ VSD technology for taxpayers at US embassies and consulates

-Helen Burggraf is a renowned journalist who has written for the WSJ EXPAT and the international advisor.
+Helen Burggraf is a renowned journalist who has written for the WSJ EXPAT and an international advisor.
 She is American by birth and has lived in London the last 20 years of her life.
 Helen Burggraf has been writing about American Expat issues for years and reported on FATCA before the law was even signed into effect.